FreeClimbAPI/nodejs-sdk/docs/source/api/recordings.rst

     Retrieve a list of recording metadata associated with the :code:`accountId`.

-    :[filters]: {object} Optional properties to filter the recording list Persephony will return.
+    :[filters]: {object} Optional properties to filter the recording list FreeClimb will return.

     :returns: {Promise<object>} Returns a promise that resolves into a page of metadata about the available recordings.
     :throws: Will throw an error on a failed response.